Terms and Conditions

 Substantial changes might delay completion times and may void any previously agreed upon deadlines.

-Any delay in providing feedback or lack of communication may void any previously agreed upon deadlines.
-Lack of communication from the Client side and any non responsiveness which may lead to a halt in the project development.
+Lack of communication from the Client side and any non-responsiveness, which may lead to a halt in the project development.

 Acknowledgement of Terms